ddrscott/what-the-sql/manuscript/workshop.md

   <figcaption><a href="http://www.sqlite.org/lang_select.html">SELECT statement diagram provided by SQLite</a></figcaption>
 </figure>

-This map of possible keywords is menacing at first, but by the of this session you'll be able to use these terms to retrieve the data needed.
+Oh my googly eyes!
+This map of possible keywords is menacing at first, but by the of this session you'll be able to use these terms to compose interesting results.

 ### SELECT ..
 FROM